jenkinsci/atlassian-jira-software-cloud-plugin/README.md

  }
 ```

-By default, the branch name is fetched from the Jenkins SCM API.
+By default, the branch name is fetched by Jenkins SCM API.
-Alternatively, the branch name can be explicitly specified as an
+Alternatively, the branch name can be explicitly provided as optional
-additional **branch** parameter.
-You can also use the branch parameter
+**branch** parameter.

-to post the build result to a specific Jira issue.
+Since `1.4.5.` builds are sent to ALL connected Jira Cloud sites, however
+you could change this behaviour by specifying optional **site**
+parameter with the hostname of the target Jira Cloud site.

 ``` syntaxhighlighter-pre
 pipeline {